kumulynja/nwc_wallet/README.md

 - It takes care of (re)connecting to a Nostr relay and subscribing to events for the wallet
 - It lets you create and remove NWC connections to manage connections to websites, platforms, apps or any NWC-enabled services
 - It handles and parses Nostr events like relay messages and NIP47 requests
-- It decrypts and validates NIP47 requests and puts them in a stream for the wallet to listen to
+- It decrypts and validates NIP47 requests and puts them in a stream for you to listen to
-- The validation of the requests includes checking that it is a valid NIP47 request, that the request is not expired if it contains an expiration tag, that it is comming from a known and active connection and that the requested method is a known method and permitted for that connection.
+- The validation of the requests includes checking that it is a valid NIP47 request, that the request is not expired if it contains an expiration tag, that it is coming from a known and active connection and that the requested method is a known method and permitted for that connection.
 If any of the checks fails, the package handles the response and will not put the request in the stream.
-- It provides methods to respond to NIP47 requests after you handle them in the wallet
+- It provides methods to respond to NIP47 requests after you have handled them with your wallet
 - The response methods take care of encrypting and publishing the response to the relay following NIP47

 ## What does this package not do for you?